cmaureir/progra-alma/lectures/week8/lecture31.rst

-The idea of CCL, is interact with the devices, connected to a corresponding control units (ABM), remotly, i.e. using a SSH-client to connect to the machine.
+The idea of CCL, is interact with the devices, connected to a corresponding control units (ABM), remotely, i.e. using a SSH-client to connect to the machine.

 How do I monitor and control a device?